miracoli/avr-compile-time-interrupt-dispatcher/README.md

 ```bash
 git clone https://github.com/miracoli/avr-compile-time-interrupt-dispatcher.git
 ```
 Define your interrupt handler(s) (see above).
+Make sure to disable the usage of standard start files and add your own startup code.
-Then, add the following to your project:
+An example for the AVR128DA28 looks like this:

 ```cpp
 #include "InterruptDispatcher.h"